lfades/next-key/packages/next-key-graphql/README.md

 })
 ```

-The `auth` directive needs to use the `context` for it to work, so the `AuthToken` connector
-should be included too
+The `auth` directive needs to use the `context` for it to work, so `AuthConnector` must be included too

 ```js
 import { AuthConnector } from 'next-key-graphql'